Skip to main content

 On your device: your question text, the scores Askwell computes, and the receipts you save are created and stored on your device.
 A receipt is the proof note Askwell keeps after you sharpen a question: the before and after, the score, the signals, and a next-rep prompt.

 Analytics is off by default: Askwell can record anonymous usage analytics through Firebase Analytics (Product Interaction) to help us improve the app.
 It is off by default and turns on only if you enable it in Settings.
-When it is on, it records how the app is used, such as which screens you open, and never your question text.
+When it is on, it records how the app is used, such as which screens you open, and it does not include your question text.
 It is linked to your identity and is not used to track you.

 Account deletion and sign-out: you can sign out any time.
 You can delete your account from Settings, which removes the account record and clears the local data on your device.

-No tracking: Askwell has no advertising identifier, runs no ad network, and does no cross-app or cross-site tracking.
+No tracking: as of July 2026, Askwell has no advertising identifier, runs no ad network, and does no cross-app or cross-site tracking.
 The app's privacy manifest declares tracking off.
 Because Askwell collects the account fields above and the opt-in analytics, its App Store privacy label reads Data Is Collected.

 Askwell signs you in with Apple or Google so your saved questions stay tied to your account.
 Sign-in gives your account a name, an email, and a user id, used only to run your account and not to track you.
 Your question text, scores, and saved receipts are created and stored on your device.
 Anonymous usage analytics through Firebase is off by default and turns on only if you choose it in Settings.
 You can sign out or delete your account any time.
 The App Store privacy label reads Data Is Collected for the account fields and the opt-in analytics, with tracking off.